In this post, we are going to define cost per hire, teach you how to calculate it and highlight its value as a key recruitment metric.

 Why you should measure it?

-Attracting and hiring great employees is expensive.
+In total, recruitment costs account for 15% of all human resources spending .
 Costs include money spent to cover everything from recruiter salaries and agency fees, to job board advertising and candidate travel expenses.
-In total, recruitment costs account for 15% of all human resources spending .

-As such, it is one of the most vital recruiter metrics hiring professionals can track with 41% of all hiring departments reporting that they regularly calculate it .
+As such, it is one of the most basic metrics hiring professionals can track with 41% of all hiring departments reporting that they regularly calculate it .

-If you know your CPH, you can work out the return on investment for each hire.
-It gives you insight into your hiring expenditure over time, allowing you to efficiently and effectively allocate budgets.
-Without such insight, you’ll find it hard to establish a concrete budget in which to build an effective recruitment process around.
+If you know your CPH, you can work out the return on investment (ROI) for each hire which, in turn, allows you to efficiently and effectively allocate recruitment budgets.
+Without such insight, you’ll find it hard to establish a concrete budget around which to build an effective recruitment strategy.

 How to calculate cost per hire

 The formula goes as follows:

 Add up the money you spend on hiring, both the internal costs and external costs, and divide that total by the number of hires you’ve made in a specific time frame – a year, a quarter, or maybe a specific campaign.

 Internal recruiting costs include all of the in-house resources that are dedicated to talent acquisition.
 Such as staff, budget, and organisational costs.
 Typically this will include, but is not limited to: